Xposed-Modules-Repo/org.strawing.customiuizermod/README.md

 [![Download](https://img.shields.io/github/downloads/Xposed-Modules-Repo/org.strawing.customiuizermod/total?label=Release%20Download)](https://github.com/Xposed-Modules-Repo/org.strawing.customiuizermod/releases)
 ## English
 [简体中文](#%E7%AE%80%E4%BD%93%E4%B8%AD%E6%96%87-simplified-chinese)

+### For Android 12 and above

+This project will not adopt Android 12+ since someone is doing that.
+If you are using Android 12+ based MIUI you can check: https://github.com/MonwF/customiuizer

+This project will focus on Android 11 based MIUI, especially MIUI12.5 & 13

 ### Introduction
 This project is based on [Mikanoshi's CustoMIUIzer](https://code.highspec.ru/Mikanoshi/CustoMIUIzer), since the original CustoMIUIzer haven't adapted MIUI12.5 & Android 11 yet for a long time, this mod is targeting at adapting higher version of Android and MIUI.

-Currently I have no plan to add new features to this mod, only target at make it works on higher version of MIUI and Android.
-Even Android 12 & MIUI 13 is in the plan, but for this moment I will focus on Android 11 & MIUI 12.5.
-If you found something doesn't work or unexpeted whatever on A11/A12, MIUI12.5/13, you are welcome to submit issues, but I will deal with problems of Android12/MIUI13 later.
+Currently I have no plan to add new features to this mod, only target at make it works on Android 11 based MIUI 12.5/13.
+If you found something doesn't work or unexpeted whatever on A11, MIUI12.5/13, you are welcome to submit issues.
 (Theoretically, the compatibility of mods is mainly related to the Android version and less related to the MIUI version, so most of mods should work without workaround for MIUI13 with Android 11 and below.)

 Also, if you have solutions for the workaound, you are welcomed to sumbit pull request.